Customers

 Basic Perspective

-For reorganizing and reinforcing our quality governance structure, Toyota Industries will promote the establishment of a new, more robust quality governance structure consisting of three check lines.
+For reorganizing and reinforcing our quality governance structure, TICO has established and started operating a more robust quality governance structure consisting of three check lines.

 Quality Governance Structure